FullHouseTeam/pet-paradise-client/README.md

 ## Start the app

-To start the development server run `nx serve pet-paradise-client`.
+To start the development server run `npx nx serve pet-paradise-client`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code

 If you happen to use Nx plugins, you can leverage code generators that might come with it.

-Run `nx list` to get a list of available plugins and whether they have generators.
+Run `npx nx list` to get a list of available plugins and whether they have generators.
 Then run `nx list <plugin-name>` to see what generators are available.

 Learn more about [Nx generators on the docs](https://nx.dev/plugin-features/use-code-generators).